gceboh/Style2Paints_V3_Turbo/README.md

 (This method is inspired by [lllyasviel's advice](https://github.com/lllyasviel/PaintingLight/issues/2#issuecomment-618914866) on another non-deep-learning project.)

+Style2Paints V3 resize all the input sketches to 1024px (short edge).
 By default, this patch reduce the resolution (short edge) of all the input sketches to 512px.
-(50% of the original resolution.) **It will save you about 50% of time!**
+(That is 50% of the original resolution.)
+As shown in the following results, **this simple optimization will save you about 50% of time!**

 (1) Sketch Preparation: